 These folks also sell a really cool culinary herb seeds kit, with 12 different varieties to play with:

 Basil- Basil is a favorite and grows great in hydroponics.
 Keep the tip pinched off to keep it bushy and productive.
+Here's some great tips on pruning basil for the best production.
 Fresh basil provides a sweet and tangy flavor to foods that is a real treat.
 It is excellent for Italian cuisine and tomato-based dishes, pesto butter.
 Try chopping fresh basil leaves and sprinkle it on tomato salad or pizza.

 Marjoram- sweet and milder version of oregano.
 Use on all meats, in stuffings, omelets and cottage cheese.